New Client Information

 If you report any ongoing child, elder, or sexual abuse

-I am typically in the office Tuesdays through Fridays from 11am until 9pm.
+I am typically in the office Tuesdays and Thursdays from 12pm until 7pm.
 If you text, call or email at other times, I will get back with you when I return to the office.

 If you experience a life-threatening emergency, please call 911 or go to your nearest hospital emergency room immediately.

 If I am going to be out of town, I will give you the name and phone number for another therapist if you feel you will need to speak to someone while I’m gone.